Social Media

 These types of influencers are usually internet-made celebrities (not mainstream celebrities), consisting of bloggers, podcasters, and social media personalities.

-Although they have a respectable level of trust among their followers, they have a lower level of engagement than nano and micro-influencers.
+Although they have a respectable level of trust among their followers, these types of influencers have a lower level of engagement and, as a result, fewer opportunities for social media lead generation compared to nano and micro-influencers.

 However, thanks to their wider audience and established trust among their followers, macro-influencers have strong personal brand identities.